mariabenitocst/Structure-Formation/README.md

    2) Modifications of gravity through the growth factor f

    # Structure of the files
-   pipeline_*.py are the files for analysing the simulations
+   Projeto*.py   -> files for running the simulations pipeline_*.py -> the files for analysing the simulations